 Work samples are a required part of the application process to meet our eligibility requirements.
-Applicants are urged to provide at least 5 and up to 10 high quality work samples within the last 3-5 years and relevant to the project and alignment of this grant program.
+Applicants are urged to provide at least 5 and up to 10 high-quality work samples created within the last 3-5 years and relevant to the project and alignment of this grant program.

 Applicants can create their own work sample list document or utilize M-AAA's Work Sample Template.
 If you choose to use your own document it must be in Microsoft Word or PDF format.
 Applicants will not have an opportunity to resubmit missing information.
+The maximum upload for one application is 35 megabytes.
+Before uploading files, compress files (e.g., PDFs) to reduce the size and save space in your application.